PaulWGraham/ytqa/readme.md

 **ytqa** is a docker image built to be run as a GCP Cloud Run service that is routinely triggered by a Cloud Scheduler job. **ytqa** stores it's output in a GCP Storage bucket and/or publishes it's output to a GCP Pub_Sub topic.

-An example of **ytqa** output can be found at: TODO: INSERT GITHUB LINK
+An example of **ytqa** output can be found at: <https://raw.githubusercontent.com/PaulWGraham/ytqa/master/exampleoutput.json>

 The installation instructions below cover: uploading the docker image, enabling the needed APIs, creating the Cloud Run service, and creating the Cloud Scheduler job.